 At the moment I’m having lots of thoughts about slow living, low waste life and choice.
 I’m hoping that I might one day be a regular type of blogger.

-I’m Renee, an Australian woman, living, working and studying in Canberra with my husband.
+I’m Renee, an Australian woman just getting by.
 I’m fortunate enough to have travelled the world, living in places like Sweden and Tonga for extended periods.
 My undergraduate degree was in law and international relations, focusing on human rights, I have a Masters in Public Policy and am currently studying Spanish.
 I am a belly-dancer and a reluctant cat lady.

 Views expressed are my own and not attributable to any organisation that I am associated with.